Yiannis1234/https-github.com-YOUR_USERNAME-femalefoundry-chatbot.git-/README_STREAMLIT.md

-# Female Foundry Chatbot - Streamlit MVP
+# Female Foundry Chatbot

-A lightweight chatbot MVP demonstrating LLM integration with FAQ retrieval and conversation logging.
+A lightweight chatbot experience styled after Chatbase: a floating popup widget with guided options, powered by a FastAPI backend and a static HTML/CSS/JS frontend.
+The assistant serves curated Female Foundry insights without relying on Streamlit.

 ## 🚀 Quick Start (Local)